Rugrats: I Gotta Go Party

-Rugrats: I Gotta Go Party is a 2002 Game Boy Advance game based on the Rugrats series developed by Eurocom Entertainment Software and published by THQ.
-It was also released on a triple pack cartridge bundled with Tak and the Power of Juju and SpongeBob SquarePants: SuperSponge in 2005.
+Rugrats: I Gotta Go Party is a 2002 Game Boy Advance game based on the Rugrats series, developed by Eurocom Entertainment Software and published by THQ.
+It was also released on a triple pack cartridge with Tak and the Power of Juju and SpongeBob SquarePants: SuperSponge in 2005.

 Gameplay

 The game's storyline centers on Tommy Pickles playing a game of hide and seek with his brother, Dil, his cousin, Angelica Pickles, and his friends, Chuckie Finster, Phil and Lil DeVille, and Kimi Finster.

-The player helps Tommy find the characters and unlock mini party games for each Rugrat.
+The player helps Tommy find the characters and unlock mini games for each Rugrat.
 The player receives a cookie after getting a satisfactory score.
 The game takes one cookie away if the player does not obtain a satisfactory score.
-The mini games range from bouncing bones, catching cookies and slide puzzles.
+The mini games range from bouncing bones and catching cookies to slide puzzles.
 Upon winning, the player gets a ranking.
 The better the player performs, the better the ranking is, with the ultimate title being "Top Toddler."

 Reception

-Rugrats: I Gotta Go Party received generally positive feedback from critics upon release, with FamilyFriendlyGaming giving the game a 76% rating, GameZone providing an 8.6 out of 10 score, and GameVortex stating that although it's skewed to a primarily young audience, it's "good enough to please older fans of party games as well."
+Rugrats: I Gotta Go Party received generally positive feedback from critics upon release, with FamilyFriendlyGaming giving the game a 76% rating, GameZone awarding an 8.6 out of 10 score, and GameVortex stating that although it's skewed to a primarily young audience, it's "good enough to please older fans of party games as well."